UK Tel : 01405 862917

 Stunning Newari architecture and incredibly atmospheric.
 Medieval Bhaktapur is a journey back in time.
 A 'Must see".

 A real Newari town, with great Himalayan mountain views too.
-The added bonus of the recently opened, luxurious Dwarikas Dhulikel Resort-a lifestyle retreat-is a "must stay" if your wallet says "YES!"
+The added bonus of the luxurious Dwarikas Dhulikel Resort-a lifestyle retreat-is a "must stay" if your wallet says "YES!"

-Whilst an elephant back and jungle safari is the main reason people visit Chitwan, the flat Terai lands are the 'food basket' of Nepal and fascinating in their own right.
-Not only is the landscape different from the Himalayas, the Tharu people are too.
+Whilst a jungle safari and the hope of seeing a wild tiger is the main reason people visit Chitwan, the flat Terai lands are the 'food basket' of Nepal and fascinating in their own right.
+Not only is the landscape different from the Himalayas, the Tharu people who live here are too.

 A short drive from Kathmandu, yet dramatically situated on the rim of the hills that form the Kathmandu Valley, the 'resort' of Nagarkot is renowned as one of the places to witness a panoramic Himalayan sunrise and sunset.

 Sleepy Bandipur is perched high above the Trisuli River Valley and commands sweeping views of the Annapurnas and Manaslu.
 A charming, relaxed and fine example of a small Newari mountain town.